Is Nan3 A Strong Base

 Practical Implications and Considerations

 The weak basicity of NaN₃ has significant implications for its applications.
-It's not typically used as a strong base in chemical reactions where a high concentration of OH⁻ ions is required.
+And it's not typically used as a strong base in chemical reactions where a high concentration of OH⁻ ions is required.
 Instead, its other properties, such as its ability to form explosive compounds and its use as a preservative, are more relevant.

 Frequently Asked Questions (FAQ)